 About Dr. Dan Sapen

-Many of us live lives that are all about pursuing material and prestige goals, and immediate pleasures.
+Many of us live lives that are all about pursuing material things, status, and immediate pleasures.
 There is little room in our lives for reflection, for looking at the little details and the bigger picture, for seriously and respectfully listening and speaking – unless we create that space and that time.
-There are always areas of ourselves that don’t receive enough attention and parts of our relationships and our work that just, inevitably, get stuck.
-I have come to learn that my greatest pleasure in my work is one of my greatest pleasures as a person, as a husband, father, and friend – to improve relationships and help individuals feel better about themselves while handling the truth about their lives with greater clarity, honesty, and courage.
-To live better.
-It is a good goal.